NISLabUGA/PixelPatrol3D_Code/pp_discover/results/README.md

 # PixelPatrol3D Results Processing Pipeline

 This directory contains the complete results processing pipeline for the PixelPatrol3D BMA detection system.
-The pipeline transforms raw crawler data into analyzed datasets suitable for machine learning model training and behavior manipulation attack research.
+The pipeline helps to transform raw crawler data into analyzed datasets suitable for machine learning model training and behavior manipulation attack research.

 ## Overview